Sirimavilla-Kaushik/6395120-Digital-Nurture-4.0/week-2_JUnit-Basic-Testing-Exercises/Exercise-3_Assertions-in-JUnit/README.md

   ## How to Run
    ### Prerequisites
    1.Java 8 or newer installed (java -version).

    2.Maven installed (mvn -v).

    3.Your folder structure must include `pom.xml` and the proper `src/test/java/... path`.

    ### Run with Maven
-   Open terminal in your project root (where pom.xml is).
+   1.Open terminal in your project root (where pom.xml is).

-      Run the following:
+   2.Run the following:
           `mvn test`.

   ## Author
      Name: Sirimavilla Kaushik